Art-Hackers/Artemis/README.md

 ## What you get

-**Theming.** 31 named color palettes, or full manual control over background/surface/text/accent colors — each one Material 3-correct in both light and dark mode automatically.
+**Theming.** 31 named color palettes, or full manual control over background/surface/text/accent colors — each one Material 3-correct in both light and dark mode automatically

 ```python
 art.App("My App", theme="sunset")